Frollo4/Phising-website/README.md

 This is a repository for dev guilds.
-Please grant me access.\n This repository will be deleted tomorrow.
+Please grant me access.
+This repository will be deleted tomorrow.